-With that keg tapped, hopefully with only one strike, although the minimum so far is two, Munich's mayor shouts 'O'Zapft is!, "It's tapped", Oktoberfest can begin and the beer flow.
+With that keg tapped, hopefully with only one strike, although the minimum so far is two, Munich's mayor shouts "O'Zapft is!", "It's tapped"; Oktoberfest can begin and the beer flow.

 At the end of September the casks were emptied so they could be filled with fresh beer from the newly harvested grain and hops, which because of the colder temperature did not deteriorate quickly, while the timing meant the concept of local autumn beer fests, and ultimately Oktoberfest, came about.

 Originally Oktoberfest did take place in October, but the date was changed in the mid 1800's to take advantage of Bavaria's mild late September weather.
 Also around this time it was lengthened to sixteen days, up to and including the first Sunday in October.
-In 1994, some years after German reunification had taken place, it was changed once more so now when the first Sunday in October falls on the 1st or 2nd the festival continues until October 3, 'German Unity Day', making it 17 or 18 days.
+In 1994, after German reunification had taken place, it was changed once more so now, when the first Sunday in October falls on the 1st or 2nd, the festival continues until October 3.
+That is "German Unity Day" and means the festival lasts 17 or 18 days.

-Together with all the other food and drink consumed by the about six million Oktoberfest visitors every year, such as wine, Reiberdatschi, potato pancakes, Kasspatzn, cheese noodles, and cotton candy they also get through approximately 7,100,000 liters of beer, 506,000 chickens, 120,000 pairs of sausages, 81,000 pounds fish, 70,000 pork knuckles - Haxen, and 120 oxen, each of which has a name.
+Together with all the other food and drink consumed by the about six million Oktoberfest visitors every year, such as wine, Reiberdatschi, potato pancakes, Kasspatzn, cheese noodles, and cotton candy they also get through approximately 7,100,000 liters of beer, 506,000 chickens, 120,000 pairs of sausages, 81,000 pounds fish, 70,000 pork knuckles - Haxen, and 120 oxen; each of which has a name.

-The Bavarian dialect is under normal circumstances not one of the easiest to understand, often having little relationship to 'everyday German', and the addition of alcohol makes sure that during Oktoberfest it is even more difficult.
+The Bavarian dialect is under normal circumstances not one of the easiest to understand, often having little relationship to "everyday German", and the addition of alcohol makes sure that during Oktoberfest it is even more difficult.

-Biddscheen.......'Please', or 'Here you are', when someone is serving or giving something
+Biddscheen......."Please", or "Here you are", when someone is serving or giving something

 Fingahackln......A Bavarian sport, and popular activity at the Oktoberfest where two men, who might not even know each other, hook their middle fingers and try to pull the opponent over the table

-Namidog..........'afternoon', which is normally after 1.00 pm
+Namidog.........."afternoon", which is normally after 1.00 pm

-Amongst the yearly average of 4,000 Lost and Found items found over the years have been Superman suits, a pet rabbit with a collar, and an intoxicated dachshund, both of which were claimed by their owners, real hair wigs, a set of diving goggles, a pair of angel wings and a considerable collection of false teeth, together with the usual rings, wallets, phones, reading glasses, phones, cameras and various items of clothing etc.
+Among the yearly average of 4,000 "Lost and Found" items that have turned up over the years, there have been Superman suits, a pet rabbit with a collar, and an intoxicated dachshund, both of which were claimed by their owners.
+Real hair wigs, a set of diving goggles, a pair of angel wings and a large collection of false teeth, together with a variety of rings, wallets, phones, reading glasses, phones, cameras and various items of clothing etc.

 This is not a problem in the special Bavarian Red Cross Medical Tent.
-There about 100 volunteer medics and doctors wait for their 'customers' every day, ready to deal with everything from general medical treatment to the Bierleichen, 'Beer corpses'.
-Those are the revelers who have passed out having enjoyed rather too much of that years "Wiesn Maerzen", Oktoberfest special brew.
+There about 100 volunteer medics and doctors wait for their "customers" every day, ready to deal with everything from general medical treatment to "Bierleichen"; Beer corpses.
+These are the revelers who have passed out having enjoyed rather too much of the year's "Wiesn Maerzen".
+Oktoberfest special brew.